-Elizabeth Hurley Reveals Gruesome Photo Of Nephew’s Wounds After Brutal Stabbing In London
+Elizabeth Hurley Reveals Gruesome Photo Of Wounds Of Nephew, 21, After London Stabbing

-Elizabeth Hurley wants everyone to know how much her nephew, Miles Hurley, suffered after being stabbed in London.
+Elizabeth Hurley wants everyone to know how much her nephew, model Miles Hurley, suffered after being stabbed.
 She shared a pic of the horrific wound, and we have it.
-Warning: this image is extremely graphic.
+Warning: this image is graphic.

 Elizabeth Hurley is urging the public to help London police find the men who savagely stabbed her nephew, Miles Hurley, 21, on March 8.
 Miles was stabbed multiple times, and while his injuries are non-life-threatening, they are still absolutely gruesome.
 Liz drove the point about the severity of his attack by sharing a close-up photo of his wounds.
 You can see the pic below, but again, just a warning — it’s very graphic.